kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 must be capable of serving metadata on a VolumeSnapshot concurrently with the backup application's use of a PersistentVolume created on that same VolumeSnapshot.
-This is because a backup application would likely mount the PersistentVolume in `Block` mode in a Pod in order to read and archive the raw snapshot data blocks, and this read/archive loop will be driven by the stream of snapshot block metadata.
+This is because a backup application would likely mount the PersistentVolume with `Block` VolumeMode in a Pod in order to read and archive the raw snapshot data blocks, and this read/archive loop will be driven by the stream of snapshot block metadata.

 - The proposal does not specify how its security model is to be implemented.